Have a question? Browse through our list of Frequently Asked Questions.

 Yes, but we need prior notice and clearance by the central office in Chennai.
 On receipt of a request for visit, a guidance note and a pro-forma will be sent to the visitor to complete .
 If you are a visitor from the USA or Canada, the request for visit has to go to your country coordinator in the first instance.
 Other visitors, please contact email@example.com.

-No, we do not accept any used items, except books and electronics in good condition, for hygiene and safety reasons.
+No, we do not accept any used items, except books.

 No, AIM for Seva does not believe in singling out beneficiaries.
 You are, however, welcome to support one child for perpetuity from a specified student home, through our ACE fund.
 For more details, please contact us.